 Laced with an undercurrent of anti-teen rebellion, the movie ultimately resolves that mutinying against high school authority is defeatist.
 Indeed, Charlie faces many of the same struggles as the aforementioned Max Fischer in Rushmore, finding that adults no more have it together than he does.
 A simultaneously reassuring and depressing concept, punctuated by the damaged adults in the film.

 Directed rather plainly by longtime editor Jon Poll, Charlie Bartlett is a mediocre effort in cinematographic terms—no flashy camera work or saturated colors.
 Gustin Nash’s writing is the real star, loaded with dysfunctional humor and offbeat characters.
-Despite the occasional bout of cheesiness (“If You Want to Sing Out, Sing Out” is sung with absolute seriousness), the film captures a sardonic and cleverly cartoonish view of teenage life.
+Despite the occasional bout of cheesiness (Harold and Maude‘s “If You Want to Sing Out, Sing Out” is performed with absolute seriousness), the film captures a sardonic and cleverly cartoonish view of teenage life.
 With its welcomed sense of quirky and energetic humor, the movie’s supreme strengths are its stars Davis, Downey Jr., and Yelchin—all of whom raise the material passed where it should be.